 - MNGN516 – Underground Mine Design

 In addition, all full-time graduate students are required to register for and attend MNGN625 – Graduate Mining Seminar each semester while in residence, except in the case of extreme circumstances.
 For these circumstances, consideration will be given on a case-by-case basis by the coordinator or the Department Head.
-It is expected that part time students participate in MNGN625 as determined by the course coordinator or the department head.
-Although it is mandatory to enroll in MNGN625 each semester, this course will only count as one credit hour for the total program.

 500-level courses are open to qualified seniors with permission of the department and Dean of the Graduate School.
 600-level courses are open only to students enrolled in the Graduate School.